Hybrid symmetry class topological insulators: 3D HSCTI: Bulk-boundary correspondence, Hall effect, topological invariant, and lattice defects

-\emph{Lattice defects}.~When the band inversion of the underlying QSHI occurs at a finite TRIM point (${\bf K}^{\rm QSHI}_{\rm inv}$), the 3D HSCTI becomes translationally active.
+When the band inversion of the underlying QSHI occurs at a finite TRIM point (${\bf K}^{\rm QSHI}_{\rm inv}$), the 3D HSCTI becomes translationally active.
 Dislocation lattice defects, created by breaking the local translational symmetry in the bulk of a crystal, are instrumental to identify them in terms of topological modes bound to their cores.
 A screw dislocation fosters gapless modes only when the associated Burgers vector (${\bf b}$) pierces gapless surfaces~\cite{ran-zhang-vishwanath, juricic:PRB, roy-juricic-dislocation}.
 As all the surfaces of a 3D HSCTI are gapped, screw dislocations do not host any metallic defect modes.
-A line of edge dislocation is characterized by ${\bf b}$ and the stacking direction ($\hat{{\bf s}}$).
+A line of edge dislocation in three dimensions is characterized by ${\bf b}$ and the stacking direction ($\hat{{\bf s}}$).
 Only when $\hat{{\bf s}}=\hat{z}$ and ${\bf b}=a \hat{x}$ or $a \hat{y}$, the Burgers vector points toward gapless chiral edge states on the top and bottom surfaces.
 Once a line of atoms is removed, counter-propagating chiral edge states appear at the newly created edges on these two surfaces.
 See Fig.~\ref{fig:fig5}(a).
 Upon reconnecting these edges a 3D edge dislocation is created through the Volterra cut-and-paste procedure, and the edge modes hybridize.
-When ${\bf K}^{\rm QSHI}_{\rm inv} \cdot {\bf b}=\pi$ (modulo $2 \pi$)~\cite{juricic:PRL, ran-zhang-vishwanath, juricic:PRB, roy-juricic-dislocation, teo-kane, nagaosa, hughes-yao-qi, nag-roy:floquetdislocation, archisman-moessner-roy}, as is the case when the QSHI resides in the ${\rm M}$ or ${\rm XY}$ phase, the nontrivial $\pi$ hopping phase around the defect core binds surface localized zero energy modes.
+When ${\bf K}^{\rm QSHI}_{\rm inv} \cdot {\bf b}=\pi$ (modulo $2 \pi$)~\cite{juricic:PRL, ran-zhang-vishwanath, juricic:PRB, roy-juricic-dislocation, teo-kane, nagaosa, hughes-yao-qi, nag-roy:floquetdislocation, archisman-moessner-roy}, as is the case when the QSHI resides in the ${\rm M}$ or ${\rm XY}$ (introduced in the next section) phase, the nontrivial $\pi$ hopping phase around the defect core binds surface localized zero energy modes on the top and bottom surfaces only.
 See Fig.~\ref{fig:fig5}(b).
+This outcome can also be appreciated in the following way.
+When we `paste' the edges, created during the Volterra `cut' process, the hybridization or level repulsion between the counter-propagating 1D modes living on these two edges is captured by a domain-wall mass, whose sign changes across the line of missing atoms, and a uniform mass with no nontrivial spatial modulation, when ${\bf K}^{\rm QSHI}_{\rm inv} \cdot {\bf b}=\pi$ (translationally active) and $0$ (translationally inert), respectively.
+Then according to the Jackiw-Rebbi mechanism~\cite{jackiw-rebbi}, topological zero energy modes get pinned at the dislocation core, but only in the translationally active phase.